kubevirt/user-guide/docs/virtual_machines/templates.md

 ```

 Do not forget about virtctl tool.
 Using it in the real cases instead of
-using kubernetes API can be more convinient.
+using kubernetes API can be more convenient.
 Example:

 ```
 $ virtctl start testvm
 VM testvm was scheduled to start
 ```

-As soon as VM starts, kubernates creates new type of object -
+As soon as VM starts, Kubernetes creates new type of object -
 VirtualMachineInstance.
 It has similar name to VirtualMachine.
 Example
 (not full output, it’s too big):